consulo/consulo-help.github.io/docs/platform/settings/platform.and.plugins.md

 The *From Repository* tab shows plugins that are listed on the plugin repository.
 On this tab, you can find an install supported plugins for Consulo.

-The list can be filtered with the "Tag" drop-down menu.
+The list can be filtered with the *Tag* drop-down menu.
 This menu will list the available plugin tags.

 ![Plugin Repository Page](platform.and.plugins/images/repository.tag_menu.png)